Why do you need Apache Airflow?

-Airflow is a workflow scheduler designed to help with scheduling complex workflows and provide them an easy way to maintain them.
+Airflow is a workflow scheduler designed to help with scheduling complex workflows and provide them with an easy way to maintain them.
 It is a great product for data engineering if you use it with the purpose it was designed for – to orchestrate work executed on external systems such as Spark, Hadoop, Druid, cloud services, etc. For example, if your task is to load data in PostgreSQL, make some aggregations using Spark, and store the data on your Hadoop cluster (like in Figure 2.), then Airflow is the best choice since it can tie many external systems together.
 Airflow was not designed to execute any workflows directly inside but to schedule them and keep the execution within external systems.

 The Airflow UI makes it easy to monitor and troubleshoot your data pipelines.
 We will quickly introduce you to some of the features and visualizations you can find in the Airflow UI.

 Figure 1 shows DAGs View (a list of DAGs in our environment), where we can see exactly how many tasks succeeded, failed, or are currently running at a glance.

 Figure 2 depicts DAG Graph View, which is perhaps the most comprehensive.
 In Graph View we can visualize DAG’s dependencies and their current status for a specific run.

 Figure 3 shows a tree representation of the DAG that spans across time.
 If a pipeline is late, we can quickly see where the different steps are and identify the blocking ones.